Cray-HPE/docs-csm/operations/hardware_state_manager/Lock_and_Unlock_Management_Nodes.md

    * Firmware Action Service (FAS): See [Ignore Node within FAS](../firmware/FAS_Admin_Procedures.md#ignore).
    * Cray Advanced Platform Monitoring and Control (CAPMC): See [Ignore Nodes with CAPMC](../power_management/Ignore_Nodes_with_CAPMC.md)

-The following actions can be prevented when a node is locked.
+The following actions can be prevented when a node and its BMC is locked.
    * Firmware upgrades with FAS
    * Power off operations with CAPMC
    * Reset operations with CAPMC